wooldridge/amazon-mark-button/README.md

 ## Description

-Turn your Amazon Dash Button into an Amazon Mark Button.
+Turn your Amazon Dash Button into an Amazon Mark Button!

 A Node.js script that performs a MarkLogic database operation when an Amazon Dash Button is pressed.